nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In 2018, as support for Columns Explorer was being worked on for Creator and Track Tool, I decided to overhaul the entire track item class hierarchy.
 Since track items would use same column navigation routines, it was decided to split SPL 5.0x track item class into two classes: the old track item class, and a new abstract class providing basic services for Studio, Creator and Track Tool track items.
 Also, in order to support column reordering, SysListView32 class was employed, as it provides a handy routine to retrieve column content for the correct column when columns were rearranged on screen.

 In 2020, SPL track item overlay classes were reworked.
 Because base SPL track item class was meant to serve as a blueprint, it became an abstract base class in 2019.
 What was formerly Studio 5.10 track item class became a specialist class for playlist viewer items, and old Studio 5.0x item class was revived to represent track items found in other parts of Studio such as Insert Tracks dialog.
 At the same time, column navigation services provided by the SPL track item base class was eliminated in favor of using facilities provided by SysListView32 list item class to provide consistency with NVDA itself and to add column navigation commands for Creator's playlist editor and Remote VT client (prior to this, SPL track item base provided customized column navigation commands).
+Later, track name and description routines were revised to use SysListView32 routines (see the section on custom column announcement order), which resolved a long-standing problem where track information would not be announced unless "report object descriptions" setting was enabled from NVDA.

 ### Track items overview